 Another complication of mitral valve prolapse is cardiac arrhythmia.
-People with arrhythmias experience rapid, slow, and irregular heartbeats.
-These can be bothersome and deadly, and they tend to surface when there is regurgitation that is severe.
-Atrial fibrillation, especially, is a common heart rhythm abnormality and mitral prolapse complication.
+People with arrhythmias typically experience rapid, slow, and irregular heartbeats.
+These can be bothersome and deadly, and they tend to surface when there is mitral valve regurgitation that is severe.
+Then, there is atrial fibrillation, which is an especially common heart rhythm abnormality and mitral prolapse complication.

 With atrial fibrillation, electrical impulses from the sinoatrial node (the heart’s pacemaker) are overcome by chaotic pulmonary vein impulses.
 As a result, blood collects in the atria and isn’t pumped into the ventricles smoothly and completely, generating a wild heartbeat.
-This can cause symptoms like palpitations, breathlessness, chest pain, and fatigue.
+This can cause palpitations, dyspnea, chest pain, and fatigue.
 It can also lead to clotting, stroke, heart failure, and death.

-Note: While atrial fibrillation is more common as a complication of MVP, ventricular arrhythmias are more likely to cause sudden cardiac death.
-Sudden cardiac death in athletes has been a subject of much discussion and debate in recent years.
+Note: While atrial fibrillation is more common as a complication of the mitral prolapse condition, ventricular arrhythmias are more likely to cause sudden cardiac death.
+Sudden cardiac death in healthy athletes has been a subject of much discussion and debate in recent years.

 Infective endocarditis, sometimes called bacterial endocarditis, is yet another of the serious mitral valve prolapse complications.
-Endocarditis is an infection of the endocardium, a functional membrane that lines the heart’s chambers, valves, and innermost structures.
-The infection typically affects the heart’s valves, particularly those that are defective or damaged.
+Endocarditis is an infection of the endocardium.
+This is a functional membrane that lines the heart’s chambers, valves, and innermost structures.
+The infection most often affects the heart’s valves, particularly those that are defective or damaged.

 Endocarditis occurs when bacteria (or other organisms) travel through the bloodstream and attach to an atypical surface, usually a faulty valve, forming abnormal growths called vegetations.
 This can damage the valve, destroy the endocardium, and lead to heart failure, stroke, and death.
 Endocarditis is fatal if left untreated.
-Death can occur even with treatment, and treating it can be difficult.
+Death can occur even with treatment.
+Treating it can be difficult.